-This will not be about Trump, although the reason why he got elected should be taken extremely seriously all over the globe.
-Election analysis showed it was blatant racism that gave Donald Trump to the world, writes Amanda Marcotte for Salon.com, while Pulitzer’s, Nobel’s price winner and Princeton professor Toni Morrison showed the finger for Huffington Post even more accurate with saying fear of losing white privilege made him win possible.
+This will not be about Trump, although the reason why he got elected should be taken extremely seriously all over the globe already years ago.
+Election analysis showed it was blatant racism that gave Donald Trump to the world, wrote Amanda Marcotte for Salon.com, while Pulitzer’s, Nobel’s price winner and Princeton professor Toni Morrison said for Huffington Post "fear of losing white privilege made his win possible."
 We believe racism and it’s gun fights on the streets belong to USA.
 That this is a country where this horrible era of enslavement was happening, so of course now they have this problem.
 Guess what.
 Slave traders were Europeans and between 1525 and 1866, in the entire history of the slave trade to the New World, according to the Trans-Atlantic Slave Trade Database, 12.5 million Africans were shipped to the New World.
 10.7 million survived the dreaded Middle Passage, disembarking in North America, the Caribbean and South America, to feel demand for labor in plantation agriculture.
 Out of these 10.7 million Africans how many were they shipped directly to North America?
 Only about 388,000.We don’t want to see the essence of the problem and where it is coming from.
 We don’t want to see why the problem is still here.
 Rising and rising.

 Legacy of the Atlantic slave trade lingers long after slavery was abolished.
 It extended to Asian continent (India, China, etc.), Oceania (Australia, New Zealand), South America (Brasil, etc.).

 Ethan B. Kapstein writes, “slavery and the global slave trade continue to this day; in fact, it is likely that more people are being trafficked across borders against their will now than at any point in the past.”